flotools/flotools/README.md

 If successful, Keyboard Maestro should announce, "Successfully imported macros."

-For the scripts to run correctly, open Keyboard Maestro Preferences, and under the general tab, check the checkbox that says "start Keyboard Maestro Engine at log-in."
+For the scripts to run correctly, open Keyboard Maestro Preferences, and under the general tab, check the checkbox labeled, "Start Keyboard Maestro Engine at log-in."

 ##Important Notes about Keyboard Maestro:

 Keyboard Maestro contains some default macro groups that conflict with common Mac OS keyboard shortcuts.
-To disable these, go to the switcher group, and clipboard group, and disable them.
-This can be done by selecting the group, then selecting the disable group button.
+These are found in the switcher group, and clipboard group, and can be disabled by selecting the group, then selecting the "Enable/disable Group" button.

 Keyboard Maestro is limited by a 30-day trial period.
 After this time, you will need to purchase a one-time license to continue using the program, and subsequently, Flo Tools.
+More information about purchasing a license can be found [here.](https://wiki.keyboardmaestro.com/manual/Purchase)

 ###Getting Started